-"ZOA International"; our partners from the Netherlands, in cooperation with the administration of the Arab Center for Consulting and Training Services (ACCTS) had the urge to help those two categories (women and children) in order to mitigate the effects of the crisis on them in particular, and the family in general.
+In cooperation with our partners, the administration of the Arab Center for Consulting and Training Services (ACCTS) had the urge to help those two categories (women and children) in order to mitigate the effects of the crisis on them in particular and the family in general.
 Therefore, it has been decided to set up a branch in Al-Husn; a Cultural Center in the north of Jordan that can serve the affected groups as well as the Jordanian chaste families.

 We seek to provide moral and material support to mitigate the effects of the crises and the harsh conditions on those who suffer consequently by helping them get involved in the community and coexist, also to find them a safe environment to communicate with others without fear or mental disorders.

-1. Caring about women in terms of social, psychological and cultural needs.
+1. Caring for women in terms of social, psychological and cultural needs.

 2. Providing technical training support conducted by specialists in various fields.

 3. Providing unofficial educational opportunities for targeted students and enhancing their spirit of learning.